NassyKova/Cocktail/README.md

 The Trello board was used to assign tasks, with each of us having essentially free reign to delegate and review tasks.
-Our regualr standups allowed us to know who would be delegated to do what, and time limits were set te ensure not only the comnpletion of the task at hand, but also to stop us getting distracted thinking too far ahead of time.
+Our regualr standups allowed us to know who would be delegated to do what, and time limits were set the ensure not only the completion of the task at hand, but also to stop us getting distracted thinking too far ahead of time.
 Tasks would generally be posted, assigned and then placed in the review column with the other team member reviewing and moving it to the 'Done' Column.

 <img src="./docs/Trello/trello1.png" alt="Trello example 1">
 <img src="./docs/Trello/trello2.png" alt="Trello example 2">